-Nonprofit organizations based in New York City and northern New Jersey that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code and fall within the program areas of the Foundation are welcome to submit an inquiry or proposal letter by regular mail.
-(Please do not send CDs, DVDs, computer discs, video tapes, or proposals unless requested.)
+Nonprofit organizations based in New York City and northern New Jersey that are tax-exempt under Section 501(c)(3) of the Internal Revenue Code and fall within the program areas of the Foundation are welcome to submit an inquiry letter by email: [email protected].

 An initial inquiry to The Achelis and Bodman Foundation should include only the following items:

-- A proposal letter that briefly summarizes the history of the project, need, objectives, time period, key staff, project budget, and evaluation plan.
+- An inquiry letter that briefly summarizes the history of the project, need, objectives, time period, key staff, project budget, and evaluation plan.
+Please provide this information on your letterhead and include all contact information for your organization and the individual making the request.

 - Latest annual report.